Active Substance: trametinib

 Why is Mekinist approved?

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Mekinist’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The Committee considered that Mekinist when used alone or in combination with dabrafenib had shown a clinically relevant benefit in patients whose melanoma had a BRAF V600 mutation.
+The Committee considered that Mekinist when used alone or in combination with dabrafenib had shown a clinically relevant benefit in patients with melanoma or non-small cell lung cancer who had a BRAF V600 mutation.
 In terms of safety, the side effects were considered acceptable and manageable with appropriate measures.

 What measures are being taken to ensure the safe and effective use of Mekinist?